October 30, 2025

 All four indicators are present across our campaigns.
 This is institutional research, not casual readership.

-1. Organizations mentioned in our documentation are actively monitoring our work
+1. Organizations mentioned in our documentation may be actively monitoring our work

-The Hanwha spike proves Korean defense contractors and Canadian government officials are aware of our human rights concerns.
-The ADEX spike proves that 135 defense industry recipients (or a substantial percentage) conducted follow-up research.
-The APEC spike proves member economy officials reviewed our censorship documentation during the summit.
+The Hanwha spike is consistent with Korean defense contractors and Canadian government officials becoming aware of our human rights concerns.
+The ADEX spike suggests that some percentage of 135 defense industry recipients conducted follow-up research.
+The APEC spike suggests member economy officials may have reviewed our censorship documentation during the summit.

-2. The timing and magnitude of responses validate documentation accuracy
+2. The timing and magnitude of responses suggest documentation credibility

-Institutions don’t mobilize personnel to systematically review documentation unless they recognize its credibility and potential implications.
-The consistent 7-10x spike pattern across disparate campaigns indicates that our work registers as materially significant to institutional decision-makers.
+The pattern is consistent with institutions mobilizing personnel to review documentation they recognize as potentially credible and material.
+The consistent 7-10x spike pattern across disparate campaigns suggests that our work may register as significant to institutional decision-makers.

 3. Suppression and censorship attempts correlate with increased institutional surveillance